Thanks so much for submitting a report. It has been emailed to the Rum Captain and will be actioned shortly.

 A true 18 years of age , no solera and it shows, highly recommended.

-Aromatic nose with strong vapor of ether.
+Aromatic nose with l vapor of alcohol.
 Mouth is smooth.
-Tail is progressively strong but lacks of flavours .
+Tail is progressively strong and flavourful.

 Tried this on the recommendation of drier rums.
 Pretty good.
 A slight sweetness with what seems to be hints of orange zest (I think).
 It does have an oak wood flavor to it but not overwhelming.
 Definitely will make a fine sipping rum for some.
 Not for me, however.
 I like it with my Coke Zero.
 However it's an overall excellent rum.
 A must have for a well rounded rum cabinet.